OmarAhmedAdel/2ABDOH-Sketch/README.md

 <details>
   <summary> Save As PNG: </summary>

-  - The application turns all the content in the current canvas, including all drawn strokes, into a PNG image format when the user selects the “Save as image” icon.
+  - The application turns all the content in the current canvas, including all drawn strokes, into a PNG image format when the user selects the "Save as image" icon.
 </details>
 <details>
   <summary> Save As INKML File: </summary>

   - The web app allows users to save sketches in Inkml format in addition to PNG.
-  - This is done by storing all the coordinates and other related information, converting the drawn strokes into an Inkml document by clicking on the “Save as Inkml” icon.​
+  - This is done by storing all the coordinates and other related information, converting the drawn strokes into an Inkml document by clicking on the "Save as Inkml" icon.​
 </details>
 <details>
   <summary> Open & Redraw INKML File: </summary>